Learn how this imaging scan can play an important role in early detection of health problems, such as cancer, heart disease and brain disorders.

 Cancer cells show up as bright spots on PET scans because they have a higher metabolic rate than do normal cells.
 PET scans may be useful in:

 PET scans must be interpreted carefully because noncancerous conditions can look like cancer, and some cancers do not appear on PET scans.
-Many types of solid tumors do appear on PET scans, including:
+Many types of solid tumors can be detected by PET-CT and PET-MRI scans, including:

 PET scans can reveal areas of decreased blood flow in the heart.
 This information can help you and your doctor decide, for example, whether you might benefit from a procedure to open clogged heart arteries (angioplasty) or coronary artery bypass surgery.